nihzh/nihzh.github.io/docs/Liverpool/207-Database Development.md

 - Cascadeless schedules are *recoverable*
 - Cascadeless schedules are in general **not serialisable**

-### Strict schedules
+#### Strict schedules
 - Each transaction in it **reads and writes** only values that were written by transactons that have already committed
 - *Strict Two-Phase Locking* (Strict 2PL)
 	- Enforces *conflict-serialisability* and *strict schedules*
 	- A transaction T **must not release any lock** (allows T to write data, e.g. *exclusive locks*) until: **T has committed or aborted** AND the commit/abort log recored has been written to disk
 - Strict 2PL and deadlocks: two transactions hold the lock that each others requesting, waiting peer for release the lock.

+#### Wound-Wait Scheme
+- Use timestamp to decide which transaction can wait further and which must abort to prevent deadlock.
+- older transactions **never** wait for unlocks, only younger transactions allowed to wait, so no cyclic dependencies created.
+- For two transactions T1 and T2, T1 is current transaction
+- If T1 is older than T2
+	- T2 is rolled back unless it has finished
+- If T1 is younger than T2
+	- T1 is allowed to wait further for T2 to unlock

-### Timestamp based schedules
+#### Timestamp based schedules
-- Schedule transactions so that the effect is the same as executing wach transaction instantaneously when it is started
+- Schedule transactions so that the effect is the same as executing wach transaction instantaneously when it is started.
 - The scheduler processing request (`read(X)`, `write(X)`) from transactions in the transaction manager queue, the scheduler can only:
 	- Grant request
 	- Abort transaction